realparmesan/Noah-Website/content/posts/2021/2021-preseason-1.md

 ## Hit the self-destruct button

 Now cruising, the Frothers decided to mix things up and put Yarride at centre back.
-Like a young antelope wandering into the deep waters of the lagoon, Yarride tried something cute and was set upon by the opposition strikers.
-After the ball quickly came into the box, Nick, as on one of his tinder dates, forced the opposition to go down before they were ready.
-Alain stepped up and converted the penalty.
+Like a young antelope wandering into the deep waters of the lagoon, Yarride tried something cute and was set upon by the opposition ~~crocodiles~~ strikers.
+After the ball quickly came into the box, Nick, as on one of his tinder dates, laid it on a bit strong and it all went wrong.
+The ref called for a penalty and Alain stepped up and converted it.

 ![](/images/158432685_3317473918478890_6874857867116020008_o.jpg)